 The Compensation Committee believed that our revenue and profitability performance goals were aggressive and not easy to achieve because they were based on growth objectives that were higher than the industry average.
-Consequently, the target levels for these measures were only achievable as the result of performance that exceeded industry averages.
+Consequently, the target levels for these metrics were only achievable as the result of performance that exceeded industry averages.

-The Compensation Committee weighted the corporate performance measures differently for Messrs.
-Mirchandani and Carolan.
-The weighting of each performance measure as a component of their target annual cash bonus opportunities was as follows:
+The Compensation Committee weighted the corporate performance metrics differently for our CEO and other executive officers.
+The weighting of each performance metric as a component of their target annual cash bonus opportunities was as follows:

 Revenue Non-GAAP EBIT MBOs

-Mr. Mirchandani 70% 30% N/A
+Mr. Mirchandani 50% 50% N/A

-Mr. Carolan 50% 30% 20%
+Mr. Carolan 40% 40% 20%

+Mr. Di Blasio 40% 40% 20%